austinhartzheim/madhacks-live/README.md

 # Migrating versions
 Because this software is under active development, migrations will not be generated for these early revisions.
 This will be evaluated again after a stable release is made.

-If you have a need for migrations, please file a bug so we know someone is needs the feature.
+If you have a need for migrations, please file a bug so we know someone needs the feature.